 To honour James Kreppner’s memory, the Canadian Hemophilia Society (CHS) Scholarship and Bursary Program has been renamed the CHS James Kreppner Memorial Scholarship and Bursary Program.
 James was a lawyer and long-time volunteer and member of the CHS Board of Directors and a highly respected, articulate and exemplary activist who passed away in 2009 due to HIV and hepatitis C-related complications.
 The CHS James Kreppner Memorial Scholarship and Bursary Program is an on-going tribute to honour James’ dedication, intelligence and commitment to the CHS and community service.

-The CHS James Kreppner Memorial Scholarship and Bursary Program supported by
+Please note: To date, no funding has been secured for the CHS James Kreppner Memorial Scholarship and Bursary Program in 2020.

 General information on scholarships and bursaries